Locum Senior Clinical Fellow Congenital Cardiac Surgery

 In February 2021 the Royal Brompton and Harefield joined Guy’s and St Thomas’ NHS Foundation Trust, bringing together world-leading expertise in the care and research of heart and lung disease.
 Our merger provides a once in a generation opportunity to build a lasting, world-renowned heart and lung centre, providing the highest quality care for patients and conducting world-leading research.

 We have a reputation for clinical excellence and high quality teaching and research.
 We are part of King’s Health Partners, one of eight accredited UK academic health sciences centres.
-In partnership with King’s College London we have dedicated clinical research facilities and a National Institute for Health Research (NIHR) Biomedical Research Centre.
+In partnership with King’s College London we have dedicated clinical research facilities including an MHRA accredited Phase I clinical trials unit.

 Patients are at the heart of everything we do and we pride ourselves on ensuring the best possible patient experience as well as safe, high quality care.
 We are proud to have one of the lowest mortality rates in the NHS.
 Following a comprehensive Care Quality Commission (CQC) inspection in 2019 we maintained our overall rating of ‘good’.
 Our adult community services achieved a rating of ‘outstanding’.